mozhaev-dev/CPI-backend/README.md

 Notice: put "host.docker.internal" in POSTGRESQL_DBHOST, if you want to connect to localhost.

-Build project:
+Build for production:
-docker-compose build dev
-or
+1. Run
-docker-compose build prod
+  docker-compose build

-Run project:
+2. Run
   docker-compose up dev
-or
-docker-compose up prod
+3. After building, stop container and run docker-compose up prod